DemianWright/io_scene_blb/README.md

 ## Contributors ##
 - [Nick Smith](https://github.com/qoh) - The original source code for reading, processing, and writing Blender data into the .BLB format.
 A majority of his code has been rewritten since.
-- [Demian Wright](https://github.com/DemianWright) - Significant extensions and rewrites to Nick's original code and everything else.
+- [Demian Wright](https://github.com/DemianWright) - Significant extensions and rewrites to Nick's original code and all additional features.

 <a name="exporter-fn-1">__*__</a> There's always a footnote, see the issue with [the TOP brick texture](#the-top-brick-texture-has-incorrect-rotation-in-blender).